Materials & FAQs

 - Who can apply?

 Registered 501(c)(3)s, nonprofit academic institutions, government agencies, and public agencies can apply.
-Applicants must be enrolled in Evergreen Options to apply.
+Grant recipients must be Evergreen Options program participants at time of award.

 - What’s the process to apply for a grant?